MrJohn91/Attribution-Pipeline-Orchestration/README.md

     - Merging session and conversion data required careful handling of timestamps and session IDs to ensure that only relevant sessions were included in the analysis.
 This was particularly important to ensure that sessions occurring before conversions were considered in the customer journey.

 2. **API Integration**: Managing API requests and responses for attribution and handling large amounts of data while maintaining performance.

+3. **GitHub Push Issues**:
+    - Encountered issues when trying to push changes to GitHub, particularly due to conflicts between local and remote repositories.
+These issues were resolved by pulling the remote changes, resolving merge conflicts, and carefully pushing the final version of the project to the remote repository.

 ## Improvements